joereddington/joereddington.github.io/_posts/2016-04-28-unhelpful-annotations-never-eat-alone....md

 >  'Today, I have over 5,000 people on my Palm who will answer the phone when I call.'

 _In the 2014 edition this is 10,000 people in his phone.
-To set out our pedantic stall early - if you want to be sure how 10,000 people will react, you have to check with a 1,000 of them&#8230; ([link](https://www.surveymonkey.com/blog/2011/09/15/how-many-people-do-i-need-to-take-my-survey/)) I really want to know if he did.
-I'm pretty sure that if I called 10 people in my family a big number wouldn't answer&#8230; _
+To set out our pedantic stall early - if you want to be sure how 10,000 people will react, you have to check with a 1,000 of them ([link](https://www.surveymonkey.com/blog/2011/09/15/how-many-people-do-i-need-to-take-my-survey/)) I really want to know if he did.
+I'm pretty sure that if I called 10 people in my family a big number wouldn't answer _

 > <p style="text-align: center;">